I came to faith in God at 11 years old through an experience with a cat.

 Unfortunately… most leaving the church structure are scared, confused and flat-out upset at being lied to that they lose faith in God and the New Testament Gospel message as well.

-In fact, I don’t have anyone in my acquaintance growing up that has left the LDS church that still professes any type of faith in Jesus Christ.
+In fact, I only have one person in my acquaintance of the many that have left the LDS church that still professes any type of faith in Jesus Christ.

 This is very telling.